anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

 and `uint64_t` in the implementation, but makes it easier to work with our primitive operations, which expect `uint64_t`s.

-Next, head over to `// TODO declare and initialize data for mcs with sharing` in `tests.c` and declare and initialize an array of `n_threads` `mcs_sharing`s, each with `next` set to `0` and `locked` set to `UNLOCKED`.
+Next, head over to `// TODO declare and initialize data for mcs_sharing` in `tests.c` and declare and initialize an array of `n_threads` `mcs_sharing`s, each with `next` set to `0` and `locked` set to `UNLOCKED`.
 Point `mcss_sharing` to this array.
 Now `&mcss_sharing[i]` will be supplied as